isabella232/OfficeDocs-AlchemyInsights-pr.ko-KR/AlchemyInsights/custom-error-module-does-not-recognize-this-error.md

 ms.custom:
 - "9001484"
 - "3520"
-ms.openlocfilehash: 3d60a36cea90a78a31263ad78a72855c274e8e08
+ms.openlocfilehash: a1dc7bb93be0ca224b2c1e5fde98d4af393d2004
-ms.sourcegitcommit: c6692ce0fa1358ec3529e59ca0ecdfdea4cdc759
+ms.sourcegitcommit: 8bc60ec34bc1e40685e3976576e04a2623f63a7c
 ms.translationtype: MT
 ms.contentlocale: ko-KR
-ms.lasthandoff: 09/14/2020
+ms.lasthandoff: 04/15/2021
-ms.locfileid: "47731965"
+ms.locfileid: "51815765"
 ---
-# <a name="getting-custom-error-module-does-not-recognize-this-error-when-downloading-a-message-trace"></a><span data-ttu-id="327d7-102">메시지 추적을 다운로드할 때 "사용자 지정 오류 모듈에서이 오류를 인식 하지 못했습니다." 라는 메시지가 나타납니까?</span><span class="sxs-lookup"><span data-stu-id="327d7-102">Getting "custom error module does not recognize this error" when downloading a message trace?</span></span>
+# <a name="getting-custom-error-module-does-not-recognize-this-error-when-downloading-a-message-trace"></a><span data-ttu-id="e534b-102">메시지 추적을 다운로드할 때 "사용자 지정 오류 모듈에서 이 오류를 인식하지 못합니다."</span><span class="sxs-lookup"><span data-stu-id="e534b-102">Getting "custom error module does not recognize this error" when downloading a message trace?</span></span>

-<span data-ttu-id="327d7-103">문제를 확인 하 고 수정 작업을 진행 중입니다.</span><span class="sxs-lookup"><span data-stu-id="327d7-103">We are aware of the issue and are working on a fix.</span></span>  <span data-ttu-id="327d7-104">그 동안에는 **브라우저 캐시를 지우거**나 InPrivate 모드를 사용 하 여이 문제를 해결 해 보세요.</span><span class="sxs-lookup"><span data-stu-id="327d7-104">In the meantime, try **clearing your browser cache**, or using InPrivate mode to resolve this problem.</span></span>
+<span data-ttu-id="e534b-103">We are aware of the issue and are working on a fix.</span><span class="sxs-lookup"><span data-stu-id="e534b-103">We are aware of the issue and are working on a fix.</span></span>  <span data-ttu-id="e534b-104">In the meantime, try **clearing your browser cache**, or using InPrivate mode to resolve this problem.</span><span class="sxs-lookup"><span data-stu-id="e534b-104">In the meantime, try **clearing your browser cache**, or using InPrivate mode to resolve this problem.</span></span>